U.S. Route 322 in Pennsylvania: History

 In 2019, construction began to convert the interchange with US 222 near Ephrata into a diverging diamond interchange.
 The diverging diamond interchange, which cost $10.9 million and received federal funding, opened on May 17, 2021, one year ahead of schedule.

+The State College Area Connector project will upgrade US 322 to four lanes between the eastern terminus of the Mount Nittany Expressway and the PA 144 interchange.
+On August 9, 2023, three build alternatives for the project were released, with proposals to construct along the PA 144 corridor and upgrade the existing alignment of US 322 eliminated.
+On January 19, 2024, it was announced that plans to build a connector road to PA 45 were dropped.